Believe Me (TV series): Production

 The series was announced in August 2025, to be written by Jeff Pope.
 Pope is also an executive producer alongside Saurabh Kakkar on behalf of Etta Pictures with ITV Studios.
 Julia Ford directed the series, with Catrin Lewis Defis as producer.

-The cast is led by Daniel Mays, with Miriam Petche, Aimee-Ffion Edwards and Aasiya Shah.
+The cast is led by Aimee-Ffion Edwards, Miriam Petche, Aasiya Shah and Daniel Mays.

-Filming used Cardiff as a location depicting London.
+Filming used Newport, Gwent, Wales, as a location depicting London.
 Filming took place in Port Talbot in September 2025.